MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## May 2024

 - **Identity mapping capacity.** The entry limit for identity mapping will be raised from 50K to 500K to better support large migrations.
-Additionally, single entry addition, identity exporting, and identity clearing features will be enabled to help you better organize identity mapping.
+Additionally, single entry addition, identity exporting, and identity clearing features are enabled to help you better organize identity mapping.

 ## April 2024